 So you’ve bought your new Digital SLR Camera and now you want to get out there and take some great landscape pictures.
-Well there’s no better place to start than Snowdonia.
+A bit of landscape photography in Snowdonia is a great place to start.
 Here’s a selection of my favorite locations along with a couple of suggestions from guests to our holiday cottages here in North Wales.

 Cregennen Lakes : Latitude, Longitude: 52.710897, -3.987650